anseki/readline-sync/README.md

 answer = readlineSync.question([query[, options]])
 ```

-Display a `query` to the user if it's specified, and then return the input from the user after it has been typed and an Enter key was pressed.
+Display a `query` to the user if it's specified, and then return the input from the user after it has been typed and the Enter key was pressed.
 You can specify an `options` (see [Basic Options](#basic_options)) to control the behavior (e.g. refusing unexpected input, avoiding trimming white spaces, etc.). **If you let the user input the secret text (e.g. password), you should consider [`hideEchoBack`](#basic_options-hideechoback) option.**

 The `query` may be string, or may not be (e.g. number, Date, Object, etc.).
 It is converted to string (i.e. `toString` method is called) before it is displayed.